 One of them hosts a remarkable model village with moving parts that are triggered by a sensor.
 Local paediatrician, Francisco José, trained himself in the art of clay and wood sculpture.
 The miniature village has a butcher hacking meat, a band of musicians, women washing clothes in the stream and a working windmill, among other characters.

-Islamic baths in Loulé
+8. Marvel at the Islamic baths in Loulé

-As Isabel explained, these baths were used by men and women alike, evidenced by the tweezers and beads they found during the excavation.
+The well-preserved public bathhouse was built against the city wall and was used by men and women alike, evidenced by the tweezers and beads they found during the excavation.
 They were shut down in horror when the Christians took the city of Loulé from the Muslims but the population later petitioned the king to reopen them and the bath house was regularly used for at least another generation.

-Churches and chapels in Loulé
+9. Check out the churches and chapels in Loulé

 The tiny chapel of Our Lady of Conception is tucked away in the side street near the entrance to the castle.
 Inside, you’ll find a stunning gold altarpiece and some beautiful blue and white azulejos from the 18th century.